medialab/minet/docs/cli.md

                                 DID before query-time.
 Only matches rich-text
                                 facet mentions.
 Equivalent to
                                 "mentions:<account>" in classic search syntax.
+  -p, --parallel                Use parallel requests to speed up the collection
+                                of posts.
+Note that using this flag will make the output order non-deterministic (posts from
+                                different queries may be interleaved, and may be disordered).
   --password PASSWORD           Bluesky app password (not your personal
                                 password, must be created here:
                                 https://bsky.app/settings/app-passwords).
 Can